Last updated: 25 Jun 2020

 In this privacy notice, ‘us’, ‘we’ or ‘our’ refers to Golden Charter Limited.

-This notice applies to all data subjects (you) whose personal data is collected regardless of the method in which we collect the information (such as online, by telephone, letter or face to face), in line with the requirements of the GDPR and the Data Protection Act 2018.
+This notice applies to all data subjects (you) whose personal data is collected regardless of the method by which we collect the information (such as online, by telephone, letter or face to face), in line with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.